Find a local pick your own farm here!

 This will allow you to preserve / bottle any acidic foods, including jams, jellies, applesauce, apple butter, tomato products, like tomato sauce, tomatoes, marinara, spaghetti sauce, etc, and acidified foods like pickles, salsas, BBQ sauce. ketchup, etc.

-Be sure to get the steel McSunley one if you have an induction cooker.
+Be sure to get a stainless steel canner, like the steel McSunley one if you have an induction cooker.

 You can also reduce costs by buying a very large pot, (diameter 36 cm / 14") and also a rack to lift the jars in and out.
 It is identical to a "canner" and can be used for other cooking needs.
 See the pot below.